15 Short Inspirational Stories with a Moral [Motivational stories]

 The best short motivational stories with a moral often remind us of our own self-worth.
 This one about a $100 bill does exactly that…

-2. The Value of Money (Inspiring Short Story about Self-Worth)
+2. The Value of Money

 The hands stay up.

 “Class, I hope you see the lesson here.
-It didn’t matter what I did to this money, you still wanted it because its value stayed the same.
+It didn’t matter what I did to this money.
+You still wanted it because its value stayed the same.
 Even with its creases and dirtiness, it’s still worth $100.”

-She continues, “It’s the same with us.
+“It’s the same with us.
 There will be similar times in your life when you’re dropped, bruised, and muddied.
 Yet no matter what happens, you never lose your value.”

 Moral of the story: